 Best for people who need more manageable payments or terms as a permanent solution to a long-term or permanent hardship

 Depending on your circumstances, staying in your home may not be possible; however, a short sale or Deed-in-Lieu of Foreclosure may be a better choice than foreclosure.

-A short sale is an option if you are unable to sell your home at a price which would allow you to pay off your mortgage/equity loan(s) in full.
-It requires you to list your property with a real estate agent, obtain a contract, and apply for assistance.
-This allows you to transition out of your home without going through foreclosure.
+A short sale is an option if your home is worth less than your mortgage payoff amount.
+You’ll need to list your property with a real estate agent, obtain a contract and apply for assistance.
 In some cases, relocation assistance may be available.

 Deed-in-Lieu of Foreclosure

-If you are unable to sell your home, a Deed-in-Lieu of Foreclosure allows you to transfer ownership of the property back to Navy Federal Credit Union, upon approval.
+If you’re unable to sell your home, a Deed-in-Lieu of Foreclosure allows you to transfer ownership to Navy Federal Credit Union, upon approval.

 To see if you’re eligible for any of our home-retention or liquidation options, complete the Borrower Response Package and follow the enclosed instructions to submit it to us.
 A mortgage default specialist will contact you to discuss next steps.
 Continue making your mortgage payments as scheduled, even after you've submitted your request.

 If you’d like to escalate your case, we have a process designed to address specific instances that meet the following criteria: